 Who buys into YouTube advertising?
 I wonder what I am to a marketer, a creator, in line with their business strategy.
-Is my click a decisive lead, or am I just another impression?
-You have to ask: who really benefits from producing these?
+Is my click a decisive lead?
+It makes you think: who really benefits from producing these?
 YouTube, of course.
 The channel owner.
-A designer.
+A designer, I suppose.
 The marketing department.
-But, beyond that, I get the sense that my interests aren’t being considered from the point of view of somebody trying to build a brand.
-There’s something sad and disengaged about a campaign that pans broadly for any glimpse of human interaction.
-Ads aren’t about making money anymore.
-They’re about getting views.
-They’re about justifying a budget.
-And the result is that there’s no incentive to target a specific audience.
-Everything just feels a bit half-arsed.
+But, beyond that, I get the sense that my interests aren’t being properly considered from the point of view of somebody trying to build a brand.
+There’s something sad and disengaged about a campaign that pans most broadly for any customer that might yield an accidental click.
+The problem, I say, is that the viewer can afford to just be another number.
+And so, rather than seeing an individual who needs care and attention, a strategy is drawn up to smother a sea of potential in bland, popularist content.

 At the heart of this issue is a disconnect between Marketing and Sales.
 If your marketing strategy ends at getting your voice heard, then why should it bother working overtime to push those leads towards a sale?
-Why invest into the complicated needs of a single prospect when you can digitally fingerprint one-hundred thousand in a day?
+Why invest time and money into mapping the problems of a single potential client?
+The problem with this line of thinking is that you’re not targeting anybody directly.
+Being heard is different from getting people to listen, and, if you want to make sales, you need to be able to do both.

 Today, 50% of marketers identify that Lead Generation’s biggest challenge is in improving conversion rates from the lead to the sale.
 Revenue generation is now the key indicator of a successful marketing campaign according to a majority 57% of marketing influencers.
 The marketer isn’t around simply to tell fish which worms are on offer; they have a duty to understand their client, and to pass on the relevant information that will make a sale.

 In short, I’m suggesting a merger of departments around a clear set of account-orientated objectives.
-It’s ABM strategy in shorthand.
+It’s simple ABM strategy.
 Staying on top of the game involves making sure everyone knows what it is that your fish look for in a worm before you start thinking about where to cast a line.

 If you want your marketing team to stay relevant and sharp, it’s time to align.